isabella232/roxanarobinson.com/content/review/Elizabeth-Guiney-Sandvick-North-Hennepin-Community-College-MinneapolisLibrary-Journal.md

   Journal*

 ---
-“Dramatic, fast-paced, boasting both engaging characters and an optimistic resolution of its conflict, this well-written novel will make good summer reading."
+Dramatic, fast-paced, boasting both engaging characters and an optimistic resolution of its conflict, this well-written novel will make good summer reading.